aaaaaa123456789/gb-debug-information/debuginfo.md

 * **Reference field**: optional [checksum table block][sect4.13]

 This block contains information about the actual ROM image file that the debug information file is built for.
-The file SHOULD NOT contain more than one block of this type.
+The file MUST NOT contain more than one block of this type.
 The information in this block can be used by consumers to verify that the debug information file they are handling matches the ROM image it is supposed to be for.